Climate x health: Building resiliency through better data, technologies, and systems integration

 Accelerating climate-informed decision-making

 There are intricate linkages between climate change and the spread and epidemiology of infectious diseases.
-Primary health care (PHC) is the first and best line of defense, so PATH collaborates closely with governments and healthcare workers to strengthen their health systems’ large-scale testing, screening, surveillance, outbreak management, and response capacities.
+Primary health care (PHC) is the first and best line of defense, so PATH collaborates closely with governments and health care workers to strengthen their health systems’ large-scale testing, screening, surveillance, outbreak management, and response capacities.

 Along with our technology partner, the Artificial Intelligence & Robotics Technology Park (ARTPARK), we are deploying a climate-informed artificial intelligence (AI)–based early warning system, which can predict impending dengue fever outbreaks four weeks in advance with close to 70 percent accuracy.
 This warning, in turn, enables the district and subdistrict officials to provide timely outbreak management and response.